 Does the Australian Capital Territory have both common law Advance Care Directives and statutory Advance Care Directives (Health Directions)?

 Yes.
-A person may create both a common law Advance Care Directive and/or a statutory Health Direction.
+A person may create both a common law Advance Care Directive and/or a statutory Advance Care Directive i.e. a Health Direction.
 Both types of Directives are recognised by the law in the ACT.

 When will a Health Direction apply?

 The ACT law does not require a person to have impaired decision-making capacity in order for a Health Direction to operate.
 It is effective both when the person has capacity, or does not have capacity.
-Learn more about the law on capacity here.
+Learn more about the ACT's laws on capacity at Capacity and consent to medical treatment.

 However, if a person has decision-making capacity, a health professional must not give effect to the person's Health Direction unless they believe the person has understood information provided about the treatment, weighed the options, and has confirmed the decision to refuse or withdraw treatment.